 Cultural & Social Dimensions of Medical Practice (a)

 This course builds on the first year medical ethics course by examining various aspects of the milieu in which medical practice is conducted.
 It explores a variety of topics from historical, sociological, literary, anthropological, economic and policy perspectives.
 Subjects include illness and suffering; families and illness; gender issues in medicine; race and ethnicity; medicine and religion; culture and medicine; difference and disability; labeling and stigmatization; the role of technology in medicine; complementary and alternative medicine; and health care reform in the United States.
 Students write an illness narrative reflecting on the ways that cultural and social factors influenced them and their families during a time of sickness.
 Each session of the course begins with a lecture, followed by a small group discussion with a humanist and a clinician.

 This is a comprehensive course correlating basic science with clinical medicine and emphasizing the interpretation of data in disease processes.
 It is here that students master pathophysiology of disease, learn clinical reasoning skills, develop problem lists and differential diagnoses, are introduced to diagnostic testing and begin to appreciate the multiple opportunities for preventive interventions.
 Integrated with the Doctoring course and conducted by faculty of several clinical departments, much of this course is taught in case-based seminar sessions with faculty facilitators.
 Lectures and self-directed learning complement and extend the curriculum.

 Medical Genetics (b)

-This course expands on topics covered in the first year basic genetics course by including clinical material to illustrate basic genetic principles and application of basic science techniques to the evaluation, management, and treatment of genetic disease.
+This course expands on topics covered in the first year self directed online study of basic genetics by including clinical material to illustrate basic genetic principles and application of basic science techniques to the evaluation, management, and treatment of genetic disease.
 The impact of genetics on families and society is explored in lectures on genetic counseling, public health genetics and ethics.

 Medical Microbiology and Immunology II (a)